ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## AWS WAF

-Web application firewall to monitor HTTP and HTTPS requests that are forwarded to CloudFront, Application Load balance or API gateway.
+**Web Application Firewall** to **monitor HTTP and HTTPS requests** that are forwarded to

+- CloudFront
+- Application Load Balancer
+- API gateway.

+Works on Level 7

 Control access to content.

 Firewall on what IP addresses should be allowed or what query parameters should be passed.

-Whitelist, Blacklist, counter.

-Block access to geography, malicious IPs.
+Actions available: Allow, Deny, Count.

+### Conditions to check in request

+- IP addresses
+- Country of origin
+- values in request header
+- strings or regex matches
+- length of request
+- presence of SQL code
+- presence of malicious scripts

+### Instead

+For IP and port level, use Security Groups instead.

+For IP and port level deny, use NACLs instead.

 # Databases on AWS

-On AWS
+Multi-AZ for disaster recovery.
+Auto fail over.

+Read replicas for performance.
+No auto scaling or fail over.

+**RDS (OLTP)**

 - Microsoft SQL Server
 - Oracle